MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointOnlineList.md

 The default view is what you'll see when looking at the list online in whichever view you've set as *Default* in your settings.
 If you edit this view to add or remove either user created or system defined columns, or by creating a new view and setting it as default, these changes will propagate through the connector.

    [ ![A screen showing a sample of SharePoint Online list default view.](./media/sharepoint-online-list/sharepointonlinelistsettings.png) ](./media/sharepoint-online-list/sharepointonlinelistsettings.png#lightbox)

+>[!Note]
+> If you set Calendar view or Board view as default view in SharePont site, SharePoint will only return the columns in the current view.
+Under this scenario, Power BI won't be able to retrieve all the columns of the list even though you choose All option.
+This is by design.

 ## Troubleshooting